millyljones/Spatio-temporal-eDNA/README.md

 2. Model Codes.R : Contains the NIMBLE models for Models 1, 2, and 3 from the Manuscript.
 3. Simulate Data.R : Contains the function to simulate an example qPCR data set.
 4. Simulate-Data-Walkthrough : A walkthrough to simulating an example qPCR data set with the functions from `Simulate Data.R'

-### Simulating data

-See Simulate-Data-Walkthrough.

-### Analysing qPCR survey data

-See Analyse-qPCR-survey-data.